Student Placement FAQ: General questions

 - Functional footwear is required for staff and students who work with patients -- closed toe/closed flat heel, material impermeable or resistant to liquids, no large openings or holes, and slip resistant sole

 Students should contact the St. Joseph’s staff member supporting their learning BEFORE the placement begins to obtain information about additional expectations or recommendations for personal attire specific to the program area.

 What is the process for obtaining and returning security items required for student placement?

 - The Student Affairs Office submits the information to Security to prepare identification, access cards, keys, and personal panic alarms as needed for students prior to the start of the placement.
-On the first day of placement, students will meet the health care professional supporting their learning at the designated time and meeting location and go to Security together as soon as possible to obtain the security items.
 Please see below for information about which Security Services site applies to your placement location.

 - Personal panic devices are used at two of St. Joseph’s sites: Parkwood Institute's Mental Health Care Building and Southwest Centre for Forensic Mental Health Care.
 Students completing placements in those buildings must wear a personal panic device at all times as outlined in the personal panic device protocol.
 The device must also be checked each day the student is on the premises to confirm the alarm is working as outlined in the personal panic device protocol.
 The device must be returned to Security at the end of the student’s placement.